Father of the World Wide Web reflects on 30th anniversary

 Trouble brewing

-Still, he often preached the importance of discriminant web consumption, telling people who complained of internet trolls to not "browse the garbage websites."
+Still, he said he often preached the importance of thoughtful web consumption, telling people who complained of internet trolls to not "browse the garbage websites."

-But he said he never anticipated how nation states would use the web to influence elections and public discourse.
-After the US presidential election, he realized this was "not just about being junk out there that you should ignore, but things that people believe" that have been "manipulated by some very clever and malicious people," he told the audience at the Washington Post event.
+But he said he never anticipated how nation-states would use the web to influence elections and public discourse.
+After the 2016 US presidential election, he realized this was "not just about ... junk out there that you should ignore, but things that people believe" that have been "manipulated by some very clever and malicious people," he told the audience at the Post event.

-He continued it was at that point that he and the World Wide Web Foundation, which he had created in 2009 to promote Internet accessibility and equality, had to take "a big step back" to "reconsider the web."
+He said it was at that point that he and the World Wide Web Foundation, which he'd created in 2009 to promote Internet accessibility and equality, had to take "a big step back" to "reconsider the web."

 The web-contract project is meant to bring together governments, tech companies and individual citizens who agree to establish common principles to govern the online world.

-"You can't just outlaw fake news, it's much more complicated," he said.
+"You can't just outlaw fake news.
+It's much more complicated," Berners-Lee said.
 "The Contract for the Web is about locking in a midcourse correction, a change of momentum, back toward constructivism, back toward science, facts."

 "When it comes to hate speech and free speech, we know Germany and Texas have different traditions on where to draw the line," he said.

-The Solid project, which he's developing with researchers at the Massachusetts Institute of Technology, is meant to give people more control over their personal data that is today being bought and sold without their permission.
-The idea is to give users "pods" for storing data that allows users to decide where and how their information is used by apps that are separate from the data storage.
+The Solid project, which he's developing with researchers at the Massachusetts Institute of Technology, is meant to give people more control over their personal data, which today is being bought and sold without their permission.
+The idea is to give people "pods" for storing data, which would let them decide where and how their information is used by apps that are separate from the data storage.

-This would allow users to control what data from their "pods" is accessed by services such as Amazon, Facebook and Google, he explained.
+That means you could control what data from your pods is accessed by services such as Amazon, Facebook and Google, he explained.

-"You can have a personal pod, you can have a work pod," he said.
+"You can have a personal pod, you can have a work pod," Berners-Lee said.

-It's through these efforts that he hopes people will be able to take back control of their personal information and once again use the web for what he had intended, sharing and collaborating for the greater good of humanity.
+It's through these efforts that he hopes people will be able to take back control of their personal information and once again use the web for what he'd intended: sharing and collaborating for the greater good of humanity.

 Google Play: We've cracked down on bad apps: Google says it rejected at least 55 percent more app submissions in 2018.